The Enhanced Nurse Licensure Compact Explained

 A nurse not eligible for a multistate nursing license can still be eligible for a single state license.

 1. Virtual health care/telemedicine.
-More and more employers are requiring nurses hold multiple nursing licenses, or a multistate license, if the nurse contacts patients in other states, Puente said.
+More and more employers require nurses to hold multiple nursing licenses, or a multistate license, if the nurse contacts patients in other states, Puente said.

 “Telehealth continues to grow by leaps and bounds,” Puentes said.
 “A nurse needs to be licensed in the state where the patient is located.”